| AMF - ADF PAINT and CAMOUFLAGE SCHEMES

 110 Perenties, although a couple of variations appear to have

+been used.
 The paint in those three satin colours are

 still available from Protec and even have their NSN's on the